USEPA/EPA_MOVES_Model/docs/DebuggingMOVES.md

 The first step to diagnose a potential bug, is to identify the conditions that cause it to occur.
 In general this process involves confirming that the model inputs are valid, and then defining the scope of the potential issue.

-### Check the runspec and input data
+### Check the RunSpec and input data

-The vast majority of unexpected outputs from MOVES arise from inconsistencies in the runspec, the input dataset(s), or in the post-processing of the MOVES output.
-It is generally a good practice to review the [MOVES training](https://www.epa.gov/moves/moves-training-sessions) materials to avoid making simple mistakes during runspec and input database creation.
+The vast majority of unexpected outputs from MOVES arise from inconsistencies in the RunSpec, the input dataset(s), or in the post-processing of the MOVES output.
+It is generally a good practice to review the [MOVES training](https://www.epa.gov/moves/moves-training-sessions) materials to avoid making simple mistakes during RunSpec and input database creation.

-The most common mistakes in input databases have to do with allocation tables - which are generally those that end in `fraction` or `distribution`.
+The most common mistakes in input databases have to do with allocation tables, which are generally those that end in `fraction` or `distribution`.
 MOVES importers will check to make sure values in these tables sum to 1 as they should, so that total activity is conserved.
 However, values that are set to 0 *must be included*.
 For example, the two examples of *roadtypedistribution* imply the same activity allocation:

 | sourceTypeID | roadTypeID | roadTypeVMTFraction |
 | ------------ | ---------- | ------------------- |